alkhe/fluxette/README.md

 ## Middleware
 Middleware are a simple but powerful addition to the dispatcher, and `fluxette` allows you to hook your own middleware into the dispatch cycle.
 Every time a dispatch is made, the middleware will be called first with the array of actions being dispatched, and the dispatcher expects it to return a new array of actions.
 The stores will only ever see actions returned by the middleware.
 This allows you to transform the actions, drop actions, or perform any other behavior required by your application, such as setting cookies and localstorage.
 This solves the problem of discerning between the Store and non-Store aspects of eminent data.

+## Tips
+The `fluxette` factory is essentially a wrapper around the `fluxette` constructor that autobinds methods and hides properties for your convenience and safety.
+If you use the factory, you can individually import methods from your base flux module.
+It is entirely possible to use `fluxette` without import flux itself.

+You can `import { Flux } from 'fluxette';` if you desire; this will allow you to extend `fluxette` however you like.

 ## Examples
 Examples can be found [here](https://github.com/edge/fluxette/tree/master/examples).